RillingDev/musicbrainz-enricher/README.md

 ## About

-Queries musicbrainz' API and fetches data from linked source like Discogs or Spotify.
+Queries musicbrainz' API and fetches data from linked sources like Discogs or Spotify.

 ### Supported Relationship Sources